 When the pain started, was it there all the time, every minute of the day and it is not improving?

 Is the pain worse in your legs compared to your back?
+Ask yourself, if you had to choose between a pill for the back and one for the legs, which would you choose.

 If your foot drops, you can’t raise your foot, or you notice your foot “slaps” when you are walking – almost tripping over your feet – that is an emergency.
 Test for weakness by sitting, keep your heel on the floor, and raise the front part of your foot towards the ceiling.
 If this is easy and normal, you could have someone apply pressure and see if you can lift against resistance.